ten-protocol/go-ten/README.md

 ### III.
-The Wallet Extension
+The Gateway

 The missing link to achieving fully private transactions while allowing end-users to continue using their favourite wallets (like MetaMask).
 This is a very thin component that is responsible for encrypting and decrypting traffic between the TEN node and its clients.

 See the [docs](https://docs.ten.xyz/docs/getting-started/for-users/setup-you-wallet/) for more information.